zzzprojects/docs/entityframework-classic.net/pages/features/audit.md

 ### Audit

-The `Audit` class provide information about the audit trail.
+The `Audit` class provides information about the audit trail.

 ###### Properties